Enrolment is personal at Andale

 What are the school fees?

-Andale is an independent school.
-School fees are currently $3,740 per term.
+Andale School is an independent primary school.
+The annual Tuition fees are $16,028.

 Who does the school cater for?

-Andale School supports students experiencing language and learning difficulties.
-The school addresses learning needs through the provision of Individual Learning Plans.
+Andale School supports students with complex learning needs.
 Many students come to Andale because their learning needs cannot be met in their current education setting.
+Please refer to the Enrolment Criteria.

 How many students are in each class?

-On average, classes have 8 students each.
+On average, classes have eight students each.
 Small class sizes allow teachers to spend time with each student during each lesson.
-Our specialist and support staff actively support the learning programs in each class.
+Our specialist teachers, allied health and learning support staff actively support the learning programs.

 How are the classes made up?

-Students are graded by age in small multi-aged classes.
-Social and emotional needs are also considered when developing class groups.
+Students are graded by age and ability in small multi-age classes.
+Social and emotional needs are also considered when establishing class groups

 Does the school have a uniform?